Jodie Evans

 Jodie Evans (born September 22, 1954) is an American political activist, author, and documentary film producer.

-Evans served in the cabinet of California Governor Jerry Brown and managed his 1992 campaign for the presidency.
-Evans co-founded the women's anti-war activist organization Code Pink with Medea Benjamin and others.
-She is the board chair of the Rainforest Action Network.
+Evans was a Democratic Party political activist who managed the 1992 U.S. presidential campaign of former California governor Jerry Brown.
+Evans co-founded the women's left-wing anti-war activist organization Code Pink with Medea Benjamin and others.
+She is a former board chair of Rainforest Action Network.

+In 2023, The New York Times published an article detailing the connections between her husband since 2017, Neville Roy Singham, and the Chinese Communist Party, stating that Evans had been critical of China's authoritarian government in 2015.
+Since 2017, 25% of Code Pink's funding has come from groups connected to Singham.
+Evans stated in 2023 that she now strongly supports China, and regards it as a defender of the oppressed and a model for economic growth without slavery or war.

 Early life

 Evans was born and raised in Las Vegas, Nevada.
 She first became interested in social justice activism when she worked as a maid in a major Las Vegas hotel as a teenager—as her coworkers organized, she marched in favor of a living wage.

 Activism

 Her CODEPINK protest actions include disrupting Sarah Palin's speech at the 2008 Republican National Convention, and a 2009 protest in Santa Monica against Israeli cosmetics company Ahava.
-Upon returning from Afghanistan, she delivered signatures from women in that country and the US to President Barack Obama asking him to send no new troops into the conflict there.
+Upon returning from Afghanistan, she delivered signatures from women in that country and the U.S. to President Obama, asking him to send no new troops into the conflict there.

-In March, 2010, during a book signing by Karl Rove, she and other Code Pink members caused disruptions.
+In March 2010, during a book signing by Karl Rove in Beverly Hills, California, she and other Code Pink members caused disruptions.
 At one point, Evans charged the stage towards Rove with a pair of handcuffs, declaring that she was making a citizen's arrest.
 On January 30, 2011, Evans was arrested for disruptive behavior at a Rancho Mirage hotel where she was leading a protest against David H. Koch and Charles G. Koch over their financial support of part of the Tea Party Movement.

-She is the co-founder and president of the People’s Support Foundation, a non-profit which was established in 2017 with support of former staff of software company ThoughtWorks.
+She is the co-founder and president of the People’s Support Foundation, a nonprofit which was established in 2017 with support of former staff of software company ThoughtWorks.

-In 2019, Evans joined actress and activist Jane Fonda in a series of weekly rallies and acts of civil disobedience, called Fire Drill Fridays, at Washington DC's Capitol to highlight the global climate crisis, where Evans was arrested on multiple occasions along with Fonda.
+In 2019, Evans joined actress and activist Jane Fonda in a series of weekly rallies and acts of civil disobedience, called Fire Drill Fridays, at Washington D.C.'s Capitol to highlight the global climate crisis, where Evans was arrested on multiple occasions along with Fonda.

-She was an editor of the books Twilight of Empire: Responses to Occupation (2004) (Co-Editor) and Stop the Next War Now: Effective Responses to Violence and Terrorism (2005) (Co-Editor).
+She was an editor of the books Twilight of Empire: Responses to Occupation (2004) (co-editor) and Stop the Next War Now: Effective Responses to Violence and Terrorism (2005) (co-editor).